 Plastic things unless they are something to be used for longer time or / and suitable for re-cycling afterwards

 Political topics / election items / party support items etc.

 Decorations.
-I have expensive taste and want to keep my house decorations simple, so no any decorations other than magnets.
+I have expensive taste and want to keep my house decorations simple, so no any decorations other than what I have mentioned.

 I am not really big fan of "artificial" type of candies like Nerds, popping candy etc. and chewing gum.